dwzhu-pku/PoSE/README.md

 Additionally, as we utilize [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation on standard benchmarks, please install lm-eval-harness under the `helper/` folder.

 ### Data, Models and Computation Resources
-We have conducted experiments with Llama-7B, Llama2-7B, and GPT-J-6B.
-Ongoing experiments are focusing on consolidating the effectiveness of PoSE on BaiChuan2.
+We have conducted experiments with Llama-7B, Llama2-7B, and GPT-J-6B, Baichuan2-7B.

 All the models are fine-tuned on The Pile dataset.
 Since this dataset is randomly shuffled, we use only the 00 split for training.
 We further filter short inputs and keep 10w samples for fine-tuning, which has proven sufficient for our method.